ibihim/basic-backend-interview-test/docs/next-steps.md

 I like the thought of a data stream, which is easily modelled with lodash/fp functions which switch the order of arguments and adding curry to it.

+## Improve Aggregate Queries

+The aggregate queries used have repetitive code.
+It didn't work at first try to use parameters.
+It could be good to investigate it more deeply and fix that.

+## Add validation

+The current query check should be secure, but for more complex validation, it would be better to use a less error prone solution.